zenorocha/liferay-learn/docs/commerce/2.x/en/orders-and-fulfillment/managing-subscriptions.md

 # Managing Subscriptions

-Subscriptions (recurring orders) are a special type of order and is managed slightly differently than a regular order.
+Subscriptions are a special type of recurring orders and are managed differently than a regular order.
 While all orders, including subscriptions, are initially accepted and processed in the [Orders Menu](./orders-menu.md), once this order has been accepted, it displayed in the Subscriptions Menu.

 ## Fulfilling a Subscription Order

-To begin fulfilling a subscription order once it has been placed:
+To begin fulfilling a subscription order that has been placed:

 1. Navigate to the _Control Panel_ &rarr; _Commerce_ &rarr; _Orders_.
 1. Click on the _Open_ tab.